Dauphin Island, also known as the Sunset Capital of Alabama, is one of the most idyllic beach getaways in the south.

 Littered with shells and crafty seagulls, the beach promises to give you a fun-filled day with occasional sightings of dolphins frivoling.

-Audubon Bird Sanctuary
+Go Birdwatching at Audubon Bird Sanctuary

-The Audubon Bird sanctuary is a preserve that gives you a glimpse of nests and birds recuperating before taking off again.
+The Audubon Bird Sanctuary is a preserve that gives you a glimpse of nests and birds recuperating before taking off again.

-Bundle up in your hiking outfits and sunscreen and walk the miles of trails through pines, live oaks, magnolias, swamps and along beaches.
+Bundle up in your hiking outfits and sunscreen and walk the miles of trails through pines, live oaks, magnolias, swamps, and along beaches.

 The trails are easy, and if you are lucky, the turtles might let you feed them.

-The Dauphin Island Ferry or the Mobile Bay Ferry connects the island to Fort Morgan at Alabama.
+The Mobile Bay Ferry connects Dauphin Island to Fort Morgan.

 It is the shortest and most time-saving route between these two points.

-Along with being the practical option, the route is the cherry on the cake with its spectacular views.
+Besides being the practical option, the route is the cherry on the cake with its spectacular views.

-During the 40-minute ride, you can enjoy the steady cool breeze, the leaping dolphins, diving birds and the huge oil rigs.
+During the 40-minute ride, you can enjoy the steady cool breeze, the leaping dolphins, diving birds, and the huge oil rigs.

 You can either stay back and explore Fort Morgan or hop on for the ride back.